evgenyneu/moa/README.md

 imageView.moa.url = "http://site.com/image.jpg"
 ```

-Alternatively, one can supply a global error image that will be used for all filed image downloads.
+Alternatively, one can supply a global error image that will be used for all failed image downloads.

 ```Swift
 Moa.errorImage = UIImage(named: "ImageNotFound.jpg")
 ```

 ## Advanced features

 ### Supplying completion closure